ResearchActionDesign/NorthsideDigitalCommons/htdocs/plugins/CleanUrl/README.md

 Clean urls are automatically displayed in public theme and they are not used in the admin theme.
 They are case insensitive.

+This module may be used with the module [Archive Repertory] to set similar paths for real files (collection_identifier / item_identifier / true_filename).

-### Identifiers ###
+### Identifiers

-Simply set an identifier for each record in a field (`Dublin Core:Identifier` by default).
-Recommended fields to use are `Dublin Core:Identifier` or an added specific field.
+Simply set an identifier for each record in a field.
+The recommended field is `Dublin Core:Identifier`.
 This field should be available for collections, items and files.

-- Identifiers can be any strings with any characters, as long as they don't contain reserved characters like "/" and "%".
+- Identifiers can be any strings with any characters, as long as they don’t contain reserved characters like "/" and "%".
-- To use numbers as identifier is possible but not recommended. if so, it's recommended that all records have got an identifier.
+- To use numbers as identifier is possible but not recommended. if so, it’s recommended that all records have got an identifier.
 - A prefix can be added if you have other data in the same field.
 - A record can have multiple identifiers.
 The first one will be used to set the